 O. rugosa, from the waters off South Africa and south Australia, is discribed only from very large specimens (14.5-23 cm ML) and cannot be adequately compared to many of the other species.

 Nesis (1982) indicates that the presence of arm base photophores on arms III and IV is another specific character and these are absent in O. danae and O. megaptera.

 On several occasions, while observing O. neilseni aboard ship, a bright bioluminescent flash was observed from the caudal area, that presumably came from one or both of the tail photophores.

-On one occasion an arm was cut off a moribund O. neilseni that was being observed in seawater in a pan.
+On one occasion we cut an arm off a moribund O. neilseni that was being observed in seawater in a pan.
 The portion of the arm that was separated from the squid immediately began to wiggle violently while the arm tip photophore flashed brilliantly.
-On one occasion an arm tip was found in the bottom of a shipboard tank that held a living O. neilseni.
-Each of these squid qenerally are retrieved from the trawl without several arm tips of differing length, and occasionally a specimen is captured with an arm tip in the process of regeneration.
-This evidence suggests that the arm tips can either be autotomized or are easily broken by an attacking predator and that the detached, flashing and wiggling arm tip acts as a lure to detract the predator,similar to the function served by the autotomized tail of a terrestrial lizard.
+On another occasion an arm tip was found in the bottom of a shipboard tank that held a living O. neilseni.
+Squid of Octopoteuthis qenerally are retrieved from the trawl without several arm tips of differing length, and often squid are captured with one or more arm tips in the process of regeneration.
+This evidence suggests that the arm tips can either be autotomized or are easily broken by an attacking predator and that the detached, flashing and wiggling arm tip acts as a lure to detract the predator the squid attempts to escape, similar to the function served by the autotomized tail of a terrestrial lizard.

 O. neilseni has been observed to counterilluminate in shipboard aquaria.

 The paralarva is very distinct.
 Broad but delicate mantle and head; weak tentacles with short clubs bearing a few very large suckers and a few small suckers.

 Young, R. E. 1972.
 The systematics and areal distribution of pelagic cephalopods from the seas off Southern California.
 Smithson.
 Contr.
 Zool., 97: 1-159.